rememberSoftwares/yacana/README.md

 ![invoice_demo](https://github.com/user-attachments/assets/7cf6fd5f-325f-4868-b4c9-0667a30543fd)

-## Roadmap
+## V. Roadmap

 ❗ Highest priority
 * Compatibility with inference servers other than Ollama, like vllm, etc.

 ❕ Lower priority
-* Simplifying shift message system and maybe reworking GroupChat itself a bit.
+* Simplify shift message and maybe rework GroupChat itself a bit.
 * Keep working on the documentation.
 * Add a section on code generation.